PapooSoftware/fasthtcacheclean/README.md

 It is primarily designed for disk caches on a separate partition or RAM disk.

+Only unixoid operating systems like Linux are supported.
 Daemon mode is currently not supported.
 It has to be run via a systemd timer or a cronjob.

 ## Building and Installation